Mapped: Every country Trump has attacked or threatened in his tumultuous second term

 Between 10,000 and 15,000 American troops were stationed near the country as Trump reportedly gave Maduro an ultimatum to surrender.

-Then on 3 January, US special forces raided Maduro’s residence Caracas in Operation Absolute Resolve.
+Then, on 3 January, US special forces raided Maduro’s residence in Caracas in Operation Absolute Resolve.
 Maduro was removed from office and extradited to the US to appear in a New York court to face criminal charges.

 In the days after the raid, Trump announced the US would be taking over sales of Venezuelan crude oil across the globe and said the government in Caracas was providing Washington with between 30 and 50 million barrels of formerly sanctioned oil to sell.